cosmos/cosmos-sdk/docs/core/store.md

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc3/store/types/store.go#L15-L18

-The `GetStoreType` is a simple method that returns the type of store, whereas a `CacheWrapper` is a simple interface that specifies cache-wrapping and `Write` methods:
+The `GetStoreType` is a simple method that returns the type of store, whereas a `CacheWrapper` is a simple interface that implements store read caching and write branching  through `Write` method:

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc3/store/types/store.go#L240-L264

-Cache-wrapping is used ubiquitously in the Cosmos SDK and required to be implemented on every store type.
-A cache-wrapper creates an isolated, ephemeral branch of a store that can be passed around and updated without affecting the main underlying store.
+Branching and cache is used ubiquitously in the Cosmos SDK and required to be implemented on every store type.
+A storage branch creates an isolated, ephemeral branch of a store that can be passed around and updated without affecting the main underlying store.
 This is used to trigger temporary state-transitions that may be reverted later should an error occur.
-Read more about it in [context](./context.md#Virtual-Store-and-cache-wrapping)
+Read more about it in [context](./context.md#Store-branching)

 ### Commit Store